Solutions

 Connected Delivery

 The value is not in one tool.
-It is in the system around it.
+It is in the workflow around it.

-A first AI project should not start with a long list of features.
-It should start with the work that needs to improve.
+A first AI project should start with the work that needs to improve, not a feature list.

-The goal is not to force every company into the same solution.
-The goal is to define the right combination for the operational problem.
+The goal is to define the right combination for the operational problem, then test it as a controlled first step.

 01